ebouchut-laplateforme/project-html-css-form/README.md

 - Flexbox to lay out:
     -  The topmost items from right to left (heading 1, and form)
     -  The first name and last name fields in the form from left to right
-- Grid layout for the the form
+- Grid layout for the form

 ### 2-Column Layout using Flexbox